No-bid tornado cleanup contract in Graves County sparks squabble - NewsBreak

 Spats between the nation’s largest disaster response firms are a common occurrence after storms strike.

-The Graves County contractor, DRC Emergency Services, has faced nearly a dozen different federal lawsuits accusing it of underpaying workers or not paying subcontractors.
+The Graves County contractor, DRC Emergency Services, has faced nearly a dozen different federal lawsuits accusing it of underpaying workers and not paying subcontractors in nearly a dozen different federal lawsuits.

 The company was briefly suspended in 2014 from bidding on federal contracts after allegedly failing to ensure local subcontractors got their share of the clean-up work after the 2011 tornado disaster in Joplin, Missouri.
 They were reinstated after adopting additional oversight and transparency measures.